george-GPT/JavaScript-Quick-Reference/JavaScript-Quick-Reference.md

 ```

 ### try...catch...finally statement
-Includes a block that runs regardless of the result
+Includes a block that runs regardless of the result.

 ```javascript
 try {